marvinvr/portfolio-v2/src/posts/2024-10-03-activation-aware-quantization-awq.md

 Perplexity is a metric traditionally used in the realm of language models to gauge how well a model predicts a set of words.
 It’s essentially about uncertainty.
 Lower perplexity values indicate the model can predict the next word in a sequence with higher confidence.
 For AWQ, maintaining low perplexity despite fewer bits is a testament to its ability to retain model accuracy.

 On the other hand, memory usage calculates how much system space a model occupies when running on a device.
-Reducing memory usage is crucial, especially for deploying models on edge devices with limited resources.
-The goal of AWQ is, that the memory footprint can be significantly reduced while still performing tasks efficiently, therefore also having a low perplexity.
+The goal of AWQ is, that the memory footprint can be significantly reduced while still performing tasks efficiently, which generally means having a low perplexity.

 ## AWQ Performance

-When it comes to assessing AWQ’s performance, especially in a sea of different quantization techniques, it’s crucial to look at both the model’s perplexity and memory usage.
+When it comes to assessing AWQ’s performance, especially compared to other quantization techniques, it’s crucial to look at both the model’s perplexity and memory usage.
 A recent deep dive into Llama models offers some insights into how AWQ stacks up against other methods.
 Let’s take a closer look at some of the data.

-Here's an excerpt of quantization schema results from the Llama-2 series, measuring perplexity (PPL) and memory usage (MEM):
+Here's an excerpt of quantization schema results from the Llama-2 series, measuring PPL and MEM:

 <br />
 <table border="1">